[Lube Review] Pjur Med Natural & Pjur Med Sensitive Lubricant

 Bijoux Indiscrets Slow Sex boxes

-With the exception of the oral sex strips, all the Slow Sex products I tried have a strong and distinctive coconut aroma.
+With the exception of the oral sex strips, all the Bijoux Indiscrets Slow Sex products I tried for this review have a strong and distinctive coconut aroma.
 I enjoy the smell and taste of coconut, so this was fine.
-But if you don’t, it’s something to be aware of as the scent is pretty noticeable and does tend to hang around after you’ve finished playing!
+But if you don’t, it’s something to be aware of.
+The scent is pretty noticeable and does tend to hang around after you’ve finished playing!

-Slow Sex Clitoral Balm
+Bijoux Indiscrets Slow Sex Clitoral Balm Review

 Bijoux Indiscrets Slow Sex clit balm

-The Slow Sex product I was most excited to try was the clitoral balm, so naturally that’s where I went first.
+The Slow Sex product I was most excited to try was the clitoral balm.
+So naturally that’s where I went first.

-The Slow Sex Clitoral Balm comes in a little 10ml tube.
-Since you really only need a little bit to get the effect, a small tube will last you a while.
+Bijoux Indiscrets Slow Sex Clitoral Balm comes in a little 10ml tube.
+This doesn’t seem like much, but you only need a tiny amount so this tube will last you a while.

-Slow Sex Clitoral Balm contains a pretty long list of ingredients, so check it carefully if you’re allergic or sensitive to anything.
-There’s nothing in the ingredients that immediately strikes me as problematic (e.g. parabens).
-I did some Googling of the ingredients I wasn’t familiar with, and found nothing concerning.
-It does contain glycerin, but for an external-only product that you use in tiny amounts, that won’t be a problem for most people.
+Slow Sex Clitoral Balm contains a pretty long list of ingredients.
+Check it carefully before use if you’re allergic or sensitive to anything.
+There’s nothing in the ingredients that immediately strikes me as problematic.
+It does contain glycerin, but for an external-only product that you use in tiny amounts, I don’t really mind.

-Honestly, I was underwhelmed by the clitoral balm.
-I really wanted to love it, especially as I’ve tried and loved various similar products in the past, but it just didn’t do much for me.
-I got a slight warming sensation, which was pleasant enough, but it didn’t really enhance sensitivity or give me any noticeable increase in pleasure.
-If you enjoy warming lubes, this is a slight step up from that, and you might enjoy it.
+Honestly, I was underwhelmed by this product.
+I really wanted to love Bijoux Indiscrets’ clitoral balm, especially as I’ve reviewed and loved various similar products in the past, but it didn’t do much for me.
+I got a slight warming sensation, which was pleasant enough.
+But it didn’t really enhance sensitivity or give me any noticeable increase in pleasure.
+If you enjoy warming lubes, this is a slight step up from that, but it’s not much more.
+I’ll probably finish this tube, but I’m unlikely to buy it again.

-Slow Sex Clitoral Balm retails for €16.95.
+Slow Sex Clitoral Balm retails for £15/$17.
 According to Bijoux, it’s compatible with all toy types and with latex barriers.

-Slow Sex Finger Play Gel
+Bijoux Indiscrets Slow Sex Finger Play Gel Review

 Bijoux Indiscrets Slow Sex finger play gel

-The Slow Sex Finger Play Gel is basically a water-based lube designed for external use, particularly for fingering or hand-jobs.
+The Slow Sex Finger Play Gel is basically a water-based lube designed for external use, particularly for hand sex (i.e. fingering or hand-jobs.)
 It contains just a few ingredients, of which the main ones are glycerin, water, and aloe vera leaf juice.
-Given the high glycerin concentration, don’t use this one inside your vagina, as this can cause yeast infections.
+Given the high glycerin concentration, I won’t be using this one internally and I’d advise that you don’t either.

-The Finger Play Gel is a lovely, thick lubricant.
+The Finger Play Gel is a gorgeously thick lubricant.
 It lasts well, and a little goes a long way.
 Its thick texture and slipperiness make it perfect for hand sex.
-Due to the glycerin, it does feel a bit sticky after a while, but it’s easy to clean up with warm water and soap.
+It’s easy to clean up with warm water and soap, though it does get sticky after a while.
 After use, my skin felt soft and moisturised, probably thanks to the aloe.
 It has a pleasant, subtly sweet taste.

-Slow Sex Finger Play Gel retails for €16.95.
+Slow Sex Finger Play Gel retails for £15/$17.
 With just 30ml in a tube, it’s pretty pricey, but it should last you a while.
 Slow Sex Finger Play Gel is condom-compatible and suitable to use with all toy materials.

-Slow Sex Nipple Play Gel
+Bijoux Indiscrets Slow Sex Nipple Play Gel

 Bijoux Indiscrets Slow Sex nipple play gel

-The Slow Sex Nipple Play Gel comes in a little 10ml glass tube with a roller ball applicator.
-Simply apply a little to your nipples, and then play as you normally would.
+Bijoux Indiscrets Slow Sex Nipple Play Gel comes in a little 10ml glass tube with a roller ball applicator.
+Simply apply a little to your nipples and then stimulate them as you normally would.
 The gel gives a subtle cooling, tingling sensation.

 I found that the Nipple Play Gel slightly heightened sensitivity.
-When I applied it then went about my day, it made me more aware of my nipples – and particularly the feel of them against my clothing – than I’d normally be.
+When I applied it then went about my day, it made me more aware of my nipples—and particularly the feel of them against my clothing—than I’d normally be.
 Potentially fun if you want to heighten your arousal throughout the day.
-I found that one application lasted about an hour.
+I found that one application lasted about an hour before the effect wore off.

 It also increases sensitivity if you’re doing nipple play with hands, toys, or clamps.
 But this stuff really comes into its own when combined with oral nipple stimulation.
 The cool gel combined with a warm mouth makes everything feel much more intense.
 And since the gel has a sweet taste, it’s not unpleasant for the giver, either!
 (Assuming they like coconut.)